-The Mayoko iron ore project is located within the south-west region of the Republic of Congo.
+The Mayoko iron ore project is located within the south-west region of the Republic of Congo (RoC).
 The project comprises an extensive tenement covering 1,000km² in West Africa.

-The project's owner African Iron owns 80% of the Mayoko exploration licence that was initially held by DMC Mining.
-The remaining 20% is owned by Equatorial Resources.
+Project owner African Iron (now Exxaro) owns the Mayoko exploration licence that was initially held by DMC Mining.
 The exploration licence was acquired by African Iron in August 2010.
 DMC Mining, which had held 80% of the property since December 2007, began drilling the mine in December 2009.
 African Iron was acquired by Exxaro in March 2012.

 The Mayoko exploration permit, which was to expire in 2011, has been renewed up to April 2013.
-The renewed licence has a provision for renewal for two more years.
+The renewed licence had a provision for renewal for two more years.
 The exploration permit for the project was granted in August 2013 for 25 years.

 Mayoko iron ore project geology